How To Improve Flexibility : Why You Should Stretch More!

 Our muscles, tendons, ligaments and skin create a strong shield around our joints to keep them secure.
 The shoulder joint is just one example of how this support system in action.

-Tthe top portion of the humerus bone fits snugly into its concave slot with muscle tissue encasing it for added protection.
+The top portion of the humerus bone fits snugly into its concave slot with muscle tissue encasing it for added protection.

-As we move through life’s motions these tissues are simultaneously stretching and contracting, constantly adapting like an elastic armor against any potential damage that may come their way!
+Constantly adapting like an elastic armor against any potential damage that may come their way!
 This incredible balance between flexibility and security is what makes us so resilient on our journey ahead.

 Neuromuscular System